renatocaliari/contornos/docs/en/contornos.md

 ## Indicators
 Each contorno has indicators that can be shared by more than one contorno.

-Indicators can be **metric** (metrics) [1] or **confirmation** [2] of recurrent practice.
+Indicators can be either metrics type or recurring practice confirmation type.

+**Remember:**
-Although indicators rarely provide definitive answers about something, they promote conversations, discoveries, understanding and support decision-making and adaptations using a common base.
+* Indicators rarely provide definitive answers about something.
+Use them to power conversations, discoveries and support decision making with the support of other information.

-1. a contorno will possibly have indicators of the **metric** type, decided by the outer contorno, to indicate health and results.
-2. if the strategy also has recurrent practices to be carried out, probably the contorno itself will define **confirmation** type indicators to inform whether such practice is being carried out in the expected recurrence (eg, daily, weekly, monthly, etc.).

-**Rules:**
-- the external contorno defines, by integrative decision, the main contorno indicators.
-Remembering that the guardian of the contorno is a participant in the external contorno.
-- the contorno itself can also add other indicators of the metric or confirmation type, related to your strategy.
-- Indicators have frequency of sharing on update defined by the outer contorno.
-The contorno guardian shares the last result of the indicators at the agreed frequency.

-**Recommendation:**
-- are related to aspects of quality and quantity in relation to the reason for existing, strategy and generated value generated **in the perspective of customers of the contornos or engagement of people of the contornos**.
- - changes in the strategy of a contorno lead to adaptations of some indicators that may reflect the execution and result of the strategy.
+**It is recommended that:**
- - changes in the way that customers evaluate a result lead to adaptations of some indicators that may reflect the evaluation of that result.
+* Continuously observe the way that clients evaluate a result to adapt the indicators.

-### Metric type indicators
+### Metric indicators

-Categories:
+Metric indicators are proposed by the contorno guardian and defined in an integrative decision on the external contorno, in which the guardian participates.
+Anyone in the contorno can suggest changes to these indicators to the contorno guardian.

+**Caution:**
+* Not everything is measurable.
+* Much of what we try to measure may not be worth the effort.
+The ease of measuring something can be inversely proportional to the meaning of what is measured.
+* Metrics are no substitute for reality.
+Data is an abstraction of reality based on assumptions about how to categorize unstructured phenomena.
+* Metrics are not a substitute for judgment based on experience and knowledge.
+* Metrics overshadow the complexity of a context.
+In a complex environment it is not possible to have explicit distinctions of correlation, let alone of effect and cause.
+It is not possible to know all the variables involved.
+In complex scenarios, we need to learn to perform experiments.
+Instead of trying to have all the data that makes it possible to predict an outcome, we can improve our decision-making process over time.
+We can define a simple, good and safe enough version of the experiment for the moment, mitigating risks and considering possible alternatives.
+* Every measurement process is biased: what data will we collect, where and how will we collect it, how will we compile it, where and how will we present it: what sources, what results, what types of graphs, what period of analysis, what comparisons, etc. And so the results are biased.

+---
+It doesn't mean that we can't use metrics for some contexts.
+But we should use it sparingly.
+After much reflection and questioning, both by the people who will have their work measured and evaluated and by the people who will participate in the data handling process.
+---

+Metric categories:
 - **health**, to monitor important aspects of the business, service, product or people engagement in a contorno.
 It is possible to have lower and upper bound that indicate the range of health.
 Examples of metrics indicator model, without delimiters, related to people engagement with a product or service:
 - **result**, indicators that customers - internal or external - use in their decision-making and choice of services or products.
 It is possible to have a lower and/or higher delimiter.
 Below the lower limit, it is not meeting customer needs.
 Above superior may indicate that customers do not perceive the added benefits and may also be overserving unnecessarily when it causes harm to other aspects of the business, service or product.
-- **survival**, containing a target, in an exceptional case only when it is necessary to promote a quick change to save the business, product or service.
+- **survival**, containing a target, in an **exceptional case** only when it is necessary to promote a quick change to **save** the business, product or service.

 **Recommendation:**
+- are related to aspects of quality and quantity in relation to the reason for existing, strategy and generated value generated from the perspective of customers in the contorno or engagement of people in the contornos.
 - are based on results and not on activities (outcome-based and not activity-based).
 - are composed of leading and lagging indicators.
 Early indicators tell us about trends and predictive signals.
 Late indicators confirm an ongoing trend, related to throughput measurement.
 This includes, for example, information on whether a contorno is solving your demands.

+### Recurring practice confirmation indicators

+These indicators provide visibility if any desired practice or activity is being performed at the expected recurrence (eg daily, weekly, monthly, etc).

+They are proposed and decided by the contorno itself, in an integrative way, without the need to involve the external contorno.

+**It is recommended that:**
+* are defined to enhance the strategy and generated value generated from the perspective of customers in the contorno or engagement of people in the contornos.

 # Who defines each contorno attribute?